-RECO MMENDA ATIONS (4 TH EDITION) COMPLY EXPLANATION perfor every disclo perfor accor YES (a) The Company's Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance of the Company's senior executives on an annual basis.
+RECO MMENDATIONS (4 TH EDITION) COMPLY EXPLANATION d entity should: have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+YES (a) The Company's Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance of the Company's senior executives on an annual basis.
 The Company's Remuneration Committee (or, in its absence, the Board) is responsible for evaluating the remuneration of the Company's senior executives on an annual basis.
 A senior executive, for these purposes, means key management personnel (as defined in the Corporations Act) other than a non-executive Director.
 The applicable processes for these evaluations can be found in the Company's Corporate Governance Plan, which is available on the Company's website.
 The Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
 The Company intends to complete performance evaluations in respect of the senior executives (if any) for each financial year in accordance with the applicable processes.
 At this stage, due to the current size and nature of the existing Board and the magnitude of the Company's operations, the Company has not appointed any senior executives.
-Princi ole 2: Str ucture the Board to be effective and add valu e mmenda oard of c tion 2.1 a listed entity should: PARTIALLY (a) The Company does not have a Nomination Committee. (a) have a nomination committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and c lisclose: (iii) the charter of the committee; (iv) the members of the committee; and
+Princip ole 2: Structure the Board to be effective and add value • mmendation 2.1 card of a listed entity should: have a nomination committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and PARTIALLY (a) The Company does not have a Nomination Committee.